Market

 proper explanation relating to material departures;

-estimates that are reasonable and prudent, so as to give
+and estimates that are reasonable and prudent, so as

-a true and fair view of the state of affairs of the Company
+to give a true and fair view of the state of affairs of the

-at the end of the financial year and of the profit and loss
+Company at the end of the financial year and of the

-c) t he directors had taken proper and sufficient care
+c) the directors had taken proper and sufficient

-in accordance with the provisions of this Act for
+records in accordance with the provisions of this

-safeguarding the assets of the Company and for
+Act for safeguarding the assets of the Company

 d) the directors had prepared the annual accounts on a